przema/todo-list/README.md

 ## Description

 Simple To Do List project.
 In this project I use BEM convention in CSS and some functions in JavaScript with ECMAScript 6 standard.
+This was one of my exercises in the Java Script course.

 ## Screenshot